nawing/termux-nodejs-connect-wifi-thermal-printer/README.md

 # Make Android Device a bridge platform that allows you to print your thermal printer from anywhere with internet

-It attempts auto detect thermal printer ip with nmap.

 It connects to cloud servers with web sockets and listens input events to prints the local printer.
 <br>
 Please note that since this is just a template, security logics is not implemented.